yast/yast-core/agent-system/doc/systemagent.md

 ```

 ### `.stat`
-Read only command to return a map with file information (see stat(2)).
+Read-only command to return a map with file information (see stat(2)).
 If
 the file does not exist return an empty map.

 _Argument_ is string path to file.

 ### `.lstat`
-Read only command to return a map with file information (see lstat(2)).
+Read-only command to return a map with file information (see lstat(2)).
 If
 the file does not exist return an empty map.
 Only difference to stat is that
-lstat do not follow link and return info about link itself
+lstat does not follow link(s) and returns info about link itself

 _Argument_ is string path to file.

 ### `.symlink`
-Read only command to get the content of the symbolic link filename.
+Read-only command to get the content of the symbolic link filename.
 If the filename
-does not exist or is no symbolic link, nil is returned and an error logged.
+does not exist or is not symbolic link, nil is returned and an error logged.

 _Argument_ is string path to symlink.